krflol/centivo-takehome/README.md

 # Centivo API Take-Home Project

-This project implements a secure Node.js and Express API that interfaces with a MongoDB database.
+This project implements a Node.js and Express API that interfaces with a MongoDB database.
 Our approach focuses on ensuring that only users over the age of 21 can be accessed through the API endpoint.
 To achieve this, we leverage a MongoDB database view that permanently filters out any users who do not meet the age requirement, treating it as a mission-critical security measure baked into the data access layer.
 We would have a seperate view for this if the requirements weren't explicit about the api only returning users over 21.

 ## Setup and Configuration